 This southeastern corner of Tasmania is one of the most stunning parts of Australia, boasting a rugged coastline that leads down to crystal clear waters.
 Self-driving is the best way to explore – allow plenty of time for stops to get up close to the spectacular scenery, not least to see Tasman’s Arch and the Devil’s Kitchen.

-There’s no greater musical odyssey to be had in the USA than that of the Blues Highway – running south for 2300km from Wyoming, Minnesota to New Orleans, Louisiana, it follows the course of the mighty Mississippi River for much of the way.
+There’s no greater musical odyssey to be had in America than that of the Blues Highway – one of our top 5 road trips in the USA.
+Running south for 2300km from Wyoming to New Orleans, Louisiana, it follows the course of the mighty Mississippi River for much of the way.
 The greatest stretch for music lovers is undoubtedly that from the Blues city of Memphis to intoxicating New Orleans.

-Running parallel to the spine of the Andes, this is one of the longest roads in the Americas, taking you from tranquil lakes and lush national parks to salt flats and the wilds of Patagonia.
-Best of all, you can relax at the end of the day with an glass of delicious local wine.
+Running parallel to the spine of the Andes, this is one of the longest roads in the Americas and one of our top 6 journeys in South America.
+The route takes you from tranquil lakes and lush national parks to salt flats and the wilds of Patagonia.
+Best of all, you can relax at the end of the day with a glass of delicious local wine.